How to Invest and Build Wealth Without College

-If you fail to do so, your credit score could get lowered, which could have repercussions down the road when you need a financial institution to give you a loan for a mortgage.
+If you fail to do so, your credit score could decrease, which could have repercussions when you need a financial institution to give you a loan for a mortgage.

 Image Credit: Vitalii Vodolazskyi / Shutterstock.com

-As Albert Einstein once said, “Compound interest is the eighth wonder of the world.”
+Albert Einstein once said, "Compound interest is the eighth wonder of the world."
 Keeping most of your money in a bank account is not good since there is inflation.
-Thus, the constant inflation will make the money in your bank account worth less over a long time.
+Thus, constant inflation will make money in your bank account worth less over a long time.

-Nowadays, it has been proven consistently that college is not necessary to become successful.
-Though pursuing higher education helps with developing crucial skills and landing more prestigious positions, this educational path is not suitable for everyone.
-Regardless of a person's educational path, as long as they put their mind toward their goal, they will become successful.
+It has been proven that there are other options to becoming successful than attending college.
+Though pursuing higher education helps develop crucial skills and land more traditional, prestigious positions, this educational path is not suitable for everyone.
+Regardless of a person's academic course, as long as they put their mind toward their goal, they will become successful.

 Main Image Credit: enciktepstudio / Shutterstock.com